wix-incubator/wix-rest-docs/guides/API Keys.md

 ### Example: Account-Level “Create Account” API

-This API creates a new Wix account as a sub-accoun of the targetAccountId and a new Wix user in this account who is defined as the account owner.
+This API creates a new Wix account as a sub-account of the targetAccountId and a new Wix user in this account who is defined as the account owner.

 **Request:**